aandroiderr/googleIO-811/README.md

 https://dev.twitter.com/docs/adding-social-framework

 You'll need to setup a Google+ client ID and a Facebook app ID in the AppDelegate.m and the SignInEverywhere-Info.plist.
 You'll also need to create custom URL handlers for Google+ and Facebook (see the current ones as examples).

+You'll also need to drop in the frameworks and bundles from the Google+ and Facebook SDKs.